 The EPDP Team will not finalize its responses to the charter questions and recommendations to the GNSO Council until it has conducted a thorough review of the comments received during the public comment period on this Initial Report.
 Additionally, if ICANN Org receives further guidance from the European Data Protection Board (“EDPB”), the EPDP Team will consider this guidance in its Final Report.
 At the time of publication of this Report, no formal consensus call has been taken on these responses and preliminary recommendations; however, this Initial Report did receive the support of the EPDP Team for publication for public comment.
 Where applicable, differing positions have been reflected in the Report.

 Note: During Phase 1 of the EPDP Team’s work, the EPDP Team was tasked with reviewing the Temporary Specification.
 The Temporary Specification was established as a response to the GDPR.
 Accordingly, the GDPR is the only law that is specifically referenced in this report.
-The EPDP team has extensively deliberated whether this Initial Report could be drafted in a way that is agnostic to any specific law, but it was determined that the report would benefit from explicit references to facilitate the implementation of the Team’s recommendations.
+The EPDP team has extensively deliberated whether this Initial Report could be drafted in a way that is agnostic to any specific law, but the EPDP Team determined that the report would benefit from explicit references to facilitate the implementation of the Team’s recommendations.
 The GDPR is a regional law covering multiple jurisdictions and - given the strict criteria it contains - compliance with this law has a high probability of being compliant with other national data protection laws.
 The EPDP team fully endorses ICANN’s aspiration to be globally inclusive, and nothing in this report shall overturn the basic principle that contracted parties can and must comply with locally applicable statutory laws and regulations.

 System for Standardized Access/Disclosure to Non-Public Registration Data (SSAD)